 Manage Your Site's Unique Challenges, Protect Human Health and the Environment, and Reduce Cost

-In some instances, completing a remediation to Ministry of the Environment and Climate Change (MOECC) generic standards becomes practically impossible, either due to prohibitive costs or practical challenges that cannot be overcome.
+In some instances, completing a remediation to Ministry of the Environment, Parks and Conservation (MECP) generic standards becomes practically impossible, either due to prohibitive costs or practical challenges that cannot be overcome.
 When this becomes apparent on a project, risk assessment is another option to allow site goals to be met.

-By following the approach used in the MOECC generic criteria, an owner can develop site-specific criteria that is accepted by the MOECC for use at the site.
-These criteria are equally protective of human health and the environment and also allows the owner to be protected by meeting the appropriate standard of care, and indemnification from the MOECC upon acknowledgement of a risk-based Record of Site Condition (RSC).
+By following the approach used in the MECP generic criteria, an owner can develop site-specific criteria that is accepted by the MECP for use at the site.
+These criteria are equally protective of human health and the environment and also allows the owner to be protected by meeting the appropriate standard of care, and indemnification from the MECP upon acknowledgement of a risk-based Record of Site Condition (RSC).

 About Environmental, Groundwater, and Soil Risk Assessments